 For excursions outside of Khuzir, I’d recommend booking with your guesthouse.
 I found them to be reasonably priced, and you’ll get your transport and lunch covered.
 There isn’t any public transportation around the island, so unless you have your own vehicle this is the only way.
 There are a few places that can also be accessed via bicycles that can be rented from your accommodation.

 Cape Khoboy: This is a must-do activity when visiting Olkhon Island.
 Cape Khoboy is the northernmost tip of the island and offers incredible views of Lake Baikal.
-My guesthouse offered tours to the cape for 1000 RUB ($15), which included all transport, entrance fees, and a lunch.
+My guesthouse offered tours to the cape for 1000 RUB ($13), which included all transport, entrance fees, and a small lunch.

 Other possible excursions include fishing, boat tours, and camping trips.
 Almost all excursions can be booked the day before, so feel free to just show up and decide when you get here!

 3-Day Olkhon Island Itinerary